UPPMAX/R-python-julia-matlab-HPC/docs/r/introR.rst

 . admonition:: **Course learning objectives**

+    These are the course learning objectives:

     - use the module system to load R
     - use the module system to load site-installed R packages
     - find out which versions of R and packages are installed
     - run R scripts
     - write a batch script for running R
     - install R packages from CRAN
     - see how to install other R packages yourself
     - start batch jobs
     - run RStudion

     on HPC2N or UPPMAX

 . admonition:: **Course non-goals**

+    These are non-goals for this course:

     - improve R coding skills
     - use R on other HPC clusters

 First overview of R
 -------------------